mobsenpai/notion-randomizer/.github/README.md

 ## Notes

-- [ ] make a 'Show' property in the database which will be checked
+- [ ] make a 'Show' checkbox property in the database which will be checked